Painting Myself Bright Pink

 A New Artistic Direction

-On the first morning of my ‘forced rest,’ which happened to be Christmas Eve, an ad popped up on my Instagram feed:
+On the first morning of my ‘forced rest,’ which happened to be Christmas Eve, an ad appeared in my Instagram feed:

 “Vector portrait with manual textures” – an illustration course by Alvaro Tapia Hidalgo.

-Without overthinking, I clicked the ad and bought the course.
-It just felt right.
+Without much hesitation, I clicked the ad and bought the course.
+It felt like the right decision.

-Only after starting did I realise what I had signed up for—mixed media art.
-Something I’d wanted to try for a long time.
-I was pumped.
+Only after starting did I realise the full scope of what I had signed up for—mixed media art.
+This was something I’d wanted to try for a long time, so I was quite keen.

-The course itself was a challenge.
-It was in Spanish with English subtitles, so I had to watch each lesson, go back to read the subtitles, and then rewatch to piece everything together.
-It was a mission, but one that was totally worth it.
+The course itself presented a challenge.
+It was in Spanish with English subtitles, which meant I had to watch each lesson, then go back to read the subtitles, and then rewatch to understand everything.
+It required some effort, but it was definitely worth it.

 Finding Inspiration

-Beyond the technical skills, the biggest takeaway from the course was inspiration.
-Alvaro’s work is incredible, but what stood out the most was his lesson on building the foundation of your art by seeking out inspiration.
+Beyond the technical skills, the most significant takeaway from the course was inspiration.
+Alvaro’s work is incredible, but his lesson on building the foundation of your art by seeking out inspiration particularly stood out.

 “The basic elements of creativity are: Copy, Transform, and Merge.”